 About the League

-The League of Canadian Poets is the professional organization for established and emerging Canadian poets.
-Founded in 1966 to nurture the advancement of poetry in Canada, and the promotion of the interests of poets, it now comprises over 800 members.
-The League serves the poetry community and promotes a high level of professional achievement through events, networking, projects, publications, mentoring and awards.
-It administers programs and funds for governments and private donors and encourages an appreciative readership and audience for poetry through educational partnerships and presentations to diverse groups.
-As the recognized voice of Canadian poets, it represents their concerns to governments, publishers, and society at large, and maintains connections with similar organizations at home and abroad.
-The League strives to promote equal opportunities for poets from every literary tradition and cultural and demographic background.
+The League of Canadian Poets is Canada's only national professional poetry organization.
+The League serves the poetry community and promotes a high level of professional achievement through events, networking, projects, publications, mentoring, and awards.
+We administer programs and funds for governments and private donors and encourage an appreciative readership and audience for poetry through educational partnerships and presentations to diverse groups.
+As the recognized voice of Canadian poets, we represent poets' concerns to governments, publishers, and society at large, and we maintain connections with similar organizations at home and abroad.
+The League strives to promote equal opportunities for poets from myriad literary traditions and cultural and demographic backgrounds.

 The League of Canadian Poets supports Canadian poets and poetry in Canada.